 - 1/2 cup hot water

-Mix 1 cup pitted dates with 1/2 cup hot water, pushing the dates down into the water to moisten all.
+- Mix 1 cup pitted dates with 1/2 cup hot water, pushing the dates down into the water to moisten all.
+Let soak for 5 minutes.
 Puree in a blender or mixer until it makes a smooth paste.